ortizmauricio/shoecatalog/README.md

 * Any user on the application can view brands and shoe models
 * In order to add, update, or delete a brand/shoe model, one must login with an authentic Google account
-* Authenticated users can only update or delete their own data
+* Authenticated users can only update or delete their own data *An API endpoint can be found on "localhost:8000/catalog" (displays all shoe models)